mickaellambert/octorenov/README.md

 # Jobber Marketplace Application

 This project is a **marketplace application** similar to NeedHelp.com.
 It connects individuals seeking help for small jobs (Customers) with service providers (Jobbers).
-The backend is built with Symfony and managed through Docker for easy deployment.
+The backend is built with Symfony.
 The frontend, developed with React, interfaces with the backend to provide an intuitive user experience.

 ---